scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

 `JsonWriter` is our type class in this example, with `Json` and its subtypes providing supporting code.
+When we come to implement instances of `JsonWriter`, the type parameter `A` will be the concrete type of data we are writing.

 ### Type Class Instances

-The *instances* of a type class provide implementations of the type class for the types we care about, including types from the Scala standard library and types from our domain model.
+The *instances* of a type class provide implementations of the type class for specific types we care about, which can include types from the Scala standard library and types from our domain model.

 In Scala we define instances by creating